akhilesh-bisht/CRYPTO-TRACKER/README.md

 cd server
 npm install
 npm run dev
-Create a .env file in /server with:
+Create a .env file in /server with the following:

 ini
 Copy